teocomi/BCFier/README.md

 # UPDATE 2024
 > I no longer have time to maintain this project, so it has been archived.
-All my focus is not going to [Speckle](https://speckle.systems/), the Open Source Data Platform for AEC data.
+All my focus is now going to [Speckle](https://speckle.systems/), the Open Source Data Platform for AEC data.
 We're planning at some point to add some BCF-like features to Speckle.